Cosmetic surgery in South Korea: Facial contouring

 Asian facial skeletal contouring surgeries, also known as V-Line surgeries, are often done to reduce the dimension or angularity of the cheekbones or the jaw in order to create a V shape.
 They are commonly found among young Korean pop stars and can give the face an elf- or childlike appeal.
 K-pop groups like created a trend for the V-shaped face among young girls, as it is seen as an attractive feature.

 A surgery can involve several related procedures: zygomatic reduction, V-Line surgery, mandibular contouring, and sagittal osteotomy of mandible.
 Zygomatic reduction involves fracturing the zygomatic arch, reshaping and re-orienting the bone so that it protrudes less to the side.
 During a V-Line surgery, incisions are made through the mouth.
 The chin is then fractured and reduced, and the jaw bone is shaved.
 Mandibular contouring is similar but does not involve the chin.
 Sagittal osteotomy reduces the width of the jaw bone.

 The pain following surgery ranges from mild to extreme.
 The jaws may be wired together for weeks, and it can take six months for the swelling to completely disappear, although it is most significant during the first 72 hours.
 A maxillofacial surgeon and former professor at Columbia University said the V-Line surgery is complex and carries risks of permanent numbness and death.

 Rhinoplasty

 Jessi is a Korean artist that has been very open about the cosmetic surgery she has received.

-A popular member from Apink Hyoyeon has undergone rhinoplasty and other procedures during her time as an idol.

 The surgery can be performed open and closed.
 The open procedure is the most popular as it gives the surgeon more visual context.
 It requires an incision in the columella, which often heals without any issues and leaves a minor scar that should be difficult to spot.
 Once the procedure is done, it takes a few weeks to heal completely.
 In a closed surgery, all the incisions are made inside of the nose.

 In South Korea, rhinoplasty is the second least common surgery among ethnic Koreans.
 The procedure is sometimes be performed in a health context as well, as restructuring the nose can also make it easier to breathe.

+K-pop idols may undergo rhinoplasties.
+For example, Hyoyeon, a member of South Korean girl group Girls' Generation, has been rumoured to have undergone rhinoplasty and other procedures during her time as an idol.